Dyspareunia

 Women going through menopause may also experience pain with penetration due to hormonal shifts that cause vaginal atrophy and/or vaginal dryness.
 “In one cohort study (source 1) of women ages 40-55 years, the overall prevalence of vaginal dryness was 13.1%, but the prevalence of vaginal dryness was lower in the early menopausal transition, and increased across the transition.”
 Dr. Aviva Romm Botanical Medicine For Women’s HealthThat’s right ladies, menopause doesn’t necessarily mean your vagina will dry up.
 And if it does, there are things you can do to remedy the situation.

 Menopausal V-tip: Abdominal pelvic womb massage is beneficial in the menopausal years and helps with fluid dynamics in the pelvis as well as hormonal balance.
 The uterus and ovaries continue to communicate for 25 years after menopause!
 Nontoxic personal lubricants or herbal salves are also used to support vaginal wall integrity, soothe and moisten the tissues.
 Some herbal salves like comfrey oil, calendula, and St John’s Wort even support cellular regeneration.
+A 0.01% Estradiol Vaginal Cream inserted twice a week as prescribed by your doctor can also be extremely helpful.

 Vaginal dryness does not just occur in menopause.
 Women of all ages experience vaginal dryness.
 Before reaching for vaginal lubricants, ask yourself if you and your partner are allowing enough time for physical arousal.
 Many couples don’t give enough time for foreplay.